tate-r/math_projects/README.md

 		[18.0, 18.0]
 		[18.0, 18.0]

-Be aware that multiplication is NOT comutitive with two matricies:
+Be aware that multiplication is NOT comutitive with two matrices:

 		>>> print(m1 * m2)
 		[30.0, 36.0]